$L^{p}$ estimates for joint quasimodes of semiclassical pseudodifferential operators: Abstract

 \section{Abstract}

-We develop a set of $L^{p}$ estimates for functions $u$ that are a joint quasimode (approximate eigenfunction) of $r$ pseudodifferential operators $p_{1}(x,hD),\dots,p_{r}(x,hD)$.
+We develop a set of $L^{p}$ estimates for functions $u$ that are a joint quasimodes (approximate eigenfunctions) of $r$ semiclassical pseudodifferential operators $p_{1}(x,hD),\dots,p_{r}(x,hD)$.
 This work extends Sarnak \cite{S06} and Marshall's \cite{M16} work on symmetric space to cover a more general class of manifolds/operators.

 Let $(M,g)$ be a compact, boundaryless Riemannian manifold of dimension $n$.
 It is well established that there is a countably infinite set of eigenfunctions

 which can be normalised to produce an orthonormal basis for $L^{2}(M)$.
 An important question arising in harmonic analysis is to quantify the degree to which eigenfunctions can be spatially concentrated.
 One way to measure this concentration is to compare the $L^{p}$ norm $u_{j}$ to its $L^{2}$ norm.
 In 1988 Sogge \cite{S88} obtained a set of estimates